kovpas/itc.cli/README.md

 Script allows to add/edit metadata, uploads and in-app purchases of the application through iTunesConnect without user interaction.

+Have you ever had to create 1000 inapp purchases by template?
+Or may be upload 15 localized screenshots for each of 25 languages you app supports?
+This script does that for you :)

-This is my first ever application written in python, so, please don't judge me too harshly ;)
+<small>This is my first ever application written in python, so, please don't judge me too harshly ;)</small>

 License
 =======